 People experiencing DTs usually have severe alcoholism, a history of seizures or have gone through withdrawal before.
 This condition also affects older adults, those with liver problems or individuals with serious medical conditions.
 Stage three of alcohol withdrawal creates risk for death.
 About 15 percent of people going through stage three without medical supervision die from heart or respiratory problems.
 Benzodiazepines sometimes help treat individuals going through this part of alcohol detox.

-Choose Serenity House Detox for Safe Alcohol Withdrawal
+Choose Serenity House Detox & Recovery for Safe Alcohol Withdrawal

-Serenity House Detox in Fort Lauderdale, West Palm Beach, Florida provides safe alcohol detox.
+Serenity House Detox & Recovery in Fort Lauderdale, Jupiter, Florida provides safe alcohol detox.
 This Florida alcohol detox program includes medical supervision, nutrition, comfort and support from the beginning to the end of your alcohol withdrawal timeline.
-Therapies and programs at Serenity House Detox include:
+Therapies and programs at Serenity House Detox & Recovery include: